Adamskoullos/VueX-4-and-The-Composition-API-Best-Practice/README.md

 4. Identify the Components to be used
 5. setup the router and test

+6. Basic styling for app.vue, NavBar, AddTask, Single Todo

-6. Build out the VueX modules (one for each Todo list) and wire up as I go:
+7. Build out the VueX modules (one for each Todo list) and wire up as I go:

-   - Once the workflow to pull in the data from the end point is in place, get some styling done for what can be done at that point
-   - Work through each CRUD workflow working it out as I go

-7. Loaders & Transitions
+   - Initial fetch on mount workflow to retrieve and render task list
+   - Update task to toggle complete property plus styling
+   - Update task to alter text content
+   - Add new task workflow plus styling
+   - Remove task workflow

+8. Loaders, Transitions & Hovers

-8. Testing
+9. Testing

-9. Deployment
+10. Deployment

 ## Research Stage